-Notes: The following features are not available on the 12-Key Digital Feature Phone.
+Note: The following features are not available on the 12-Key Digital Feature Phone.

-- Certain special features, see page F.11. - Esi-Dex
+- Certain special features (see page F.7).

+- Esi-Dex.

-A VOICE MAIL key, CONFERENCE key, and MUTE/DND key must be set on one of the nine programmable feature keys to utilize those features.
+Note: A VOICE MAIL key, CONFERENCE key, and MUTE/DND key must be set on one of the nine programmable feature keys to utilize those features.

-Hint: You can perform direct programming by holding down a programmable feature key for at least two seconds (similar to how you might program a car radio button).
-This isn't applicable to the fixed-feature keys which, as their name implies, are already programmed.
+You can perform direct programming by holding down a programmable feature key for at least two seconds (similar to how you might program a car radio button).
+This isn't applicable to the fixed-feature keys.